Braves vs. Brewers Player Props Betting Odds

 Olson Stats

-- Olson heads into this matchup looking to extend his three-game hit streak.
-In his last five games he is batting .222 with a home run, two walks and two RBI.
+- Olson has picked up at least one hit in four games in a row.
+During his last five outings he is hitting .263 with a home run, a walk and three RBI.

 Olson Recent Games